Juadebfm/Vanilla-JS-Projects/README.md

 <h4 align="center">Contribute</h4>

-Become an open source contributor in 10 easy steps.
+Become an open source contributor in these easy steps.

 _Estimated time: Less than 30 minutes_.